See below for the latest media releases about Gold Coast Open House.

 Gold Coast Open House is a free event for young and old.
 Locals and visitors alike will have the opportunity to explore these urban spaces and learn more about the Gold Coast, its history and future aspirations—and how architecture and design have contributed to the city we know today.

 Get snapping for Gold Coast Open House.
-The four-year-old event will again host its popular Focus on Architecture
+The five-year-old event will again host its popular Focus on Architecture

-Winners will be chosen by a panel of judges made up of Gold Coast Open House committee members, architects from Hamilton Hayes Henderson and sponsors.
+Winners will be chosen by a panel of judges made up of Gold Coast Open House committee members, architects and sponsors.
 Snaps can be taken indoors or out.
 Judges consider creativity, photo quality and architectural significance when selecting the winners.

-Submit your entries to instagram before 5pm on Wednesday 31 October.
-Juniors, primary and secondary school students should hashtag their photos #gcoh18 and #gcoh18jnr.
-Those entering the open photography section should hashtag their pho-tos #gcoh18 and #gcoh18open.
-See competition terms and terms and conditions at
+Juniors, primary and secondary school students should hashtag their photos #gcoh19 and #gcoh19jnr.
+Those entering the open photography section should hashtag their photos #gcoh19 and #gcoh19open.
+See competition terms and terms and conditions at www.goldcoastopenhouse.com.au

 The list also includes workplaces, public buildings, churches, schools, and universities; TV and radio broadcast studios and land and coastal walks.